 - Require additional maintenance

-In short, both pump action and semi-automatic shotguns are viable choices for home defense.
-Pump action shotguns are generally cheaper and more dependable.
-If you go with a semi-automatic shotgun, be prepared to pay more money for one and to invest more time into maintenance and upkeep.
+Pump-action shotguns are generally cheaper and more dependable.
+If you go with a semi-automatic shotgun, be prepared to pay more money and invest more time into maintenance and upkeep.

-The best barrel lengths for a home defense shotgun are 18 to 20 inches.
+The best barrel lengths for a home defense shotgun are 18- to 20-inches.
 Anything longer than that is intended for field use, such as hunting or clay pigeon shooting.
 It is simply too long for the cramped indoors of a home defense scenario.

-Take note that 18 inches is the minimum barrel length that you can legally own under United States federal law without having to register the weapon with a tax stamp with the Federal government.
+Take note that 18-inches is the minimum barrel length that you can legally own under United States federal law without having to register the weapon with a tax stamp with the Federal government.

-The ones with a 20 inch barrel are usually so in order to accommodate an extra round or two in the magazine tube that runs underneath the barrel.
-The 20 inch Mossberg 590A1, for example, holds 9 rounds of ammunition when the shorter 18 inch barreled versions of the Mossberg 500 hold 6 rounds.
+The ones with a 20-inch barrel are usually so in order to accommodate an extra round or two in the magazine tube that runs underneath the barrel.
+The 20-inch Mossberg 590A1, for example, holds 9 rounds of ammunition when the shorter 18-inch barreled versions of the Mossberg 500 hold 6 rounds.

-- 18 inches is minimum barrel length shotgun you can buy under federal law without having to register the weapon with a tax stamp.
+- 18 inches is the minimum barrel length shotgun you can buy under federal law without having to register the weapon with a tax stamp.